hallofdreams/hallofdreams.github.io/_posts/2021-01-01-advent-of-code-2015-felipe-rust.md

 }
 ```

 Some arrays, set to be 64000000 entries in size.
 That's 64 million.
 We'll populate it all with zeroes, and it will be principally full of zeroes.
 Our poor mans hashing algorithm to index into the array will be 8000(x_coord) + y+coord, and we'll move our coordinate space so all values inside it are positive.
-(Roughly, we should have built a bigger space to make *sure* we weren't dipping into the negatives, but being an intial test, this will do.
+(Roughly, we should have built a bigger space to make *sure* we weren't dipping into the negatives, but being an initial test, this will do.

 `thread 'main' has overflowed its stack`

 Alright, we did it.
 We can pack up and go home.
 I beat Dave to the error of errors.

-Arrays in rust are contigous in memory, and we asked a little too much from our available memory space.
+Arrays in rust are contiguous in memory, and we asked a little too much from our available memory space.
 Theoretically we should be using the rust [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) to allocate our memory into the heap instead.
 Or we could try using a Vec.
-A Vec is *like* an array, but it allocates its memory in the heap and it's not of fixed size.
+A Vec is *like* an array, but it allocates its memory in the heap instead of the stack and it's not of fixed size.
 (If "heap" and "stack" are mystery words to you, I highly recommend [this bit](https://doc.rust-lang.org/1.22.0/book/first-edition/the-stack-and-the-heap.html) of the rust book) That's all a bunch of overhead I wanted to skip, but it looks like there's no getting around it.
 Lets try it with a vector.

 ```
 use std::time::{Instant};